ibm-cloud-docs/FileStorage/getting-started.md

 To achieve maximum IOPS, adequate network resources need to be in place.
 Other considerations include private network usage outside of storage and host side and application-specific tunings, and other settings.

-Storage traffic is to be isolated from other traffic types, and not be directed through firewalls and routers.
+Storage traffic is to be isolated from other traffic types, and it is not to be directed through firewalls and routers.
 Keeping the storage traffic in a dedicated VLAN also helps preventing MTU mismatch when Jumbo frames are enabled.
 For more information, see [Enabling Jumbo Frames](/docs/FileStorage?topic=FileStorage-jumboframes).

 Storage traffic is included in the total network usage of Public Virtual Servers.
 For more information about the limits that might be imposed by the service, see the [Virtual Server Documentation](/docs/virtual-servers?topic=virtual-servers-about-public-virtual-servers).